Joudie Kalla: Family, education, and career

-Joudie Kalla was born in London to parents of Palestinian origin.
+Joudie Kalla was born in Syria to parents of Palestinian origin.
 She is one of five children.
-Her family traces roots in Nazareth, Ramallah, Jaffa, Lydda, Safed and Bethlehem.
-She has noted that her grandparents fled to Syria during the 1948 Arab-Israeli War.
+Her family traces roots to Ramallah, Jaffa, Lydda, Safed.
+She has noted that her grandparents fled for their lives, to Syria during the Nakba in 1948.

 Joudie Kalla pursued undergraduate studies at Kingston University, where she studied Art History, Architecture, and Design.
-She pursued a master's degree at the Sorbonne in Paris, where she studied French Culture and Civilization.
+She pursued a master's degree at the Sorbonne in Paris, where she studied French culture and civilization.
 She trained at Leiths School of Food and Wine in London before working at multiple London restaurants, including Gordon Ramsey's Pengelley's under Ian Pengelley; Daphne's; and Papillon with Michelin-starred chef David Duverger.
 She cites her Palestinian upbringing, including her family's stories and cooking experiences, as the main inspiration for her exploration of traditional Palestinian and Middle Eastern cuisine.

-Joudie Kalla ran her own catering business and, from 2010 to 2013, owned a deli in London called Baity Kitchen (“My House” Kitchen).
+Joudie Kalla ran her own catering business and, from 2010 to 2013, owned a deli in London called Baity Kitchen ("My House" Kitchen).
 Following this, Kalla hosted Palestinian supper clubs at Phene and other restaurants in London.
 In an interview with British Muslim TV, she explained that she regards the supper clubs as a way to share her culture with others and to give a voice and place to other Palestinians living in London.
 The Guardian has also featured Joudie Kalla as a Guest Cook.
 She has also featured as a guest Instagrammer for the public art project and former Pittsburgh-based restaurant, Conflict Kitchen.